Tutorial: Using Regression Analysis in TNMM Transfer Pricing

 The problem with these four steps is that the calculation of quartiles depends on special assumptions: First, the relationship between the profit indicator and the base (revenue, total cost, or assets) is linear; second, the intercept is insignificant.

 In addition, there is no direct way to test the effects of assets employed on the profit indicator.
-As a result, the interquartile range of the profit indicator is wide (unreliable), and the assets intensity adjustments are ad hoc (arbitrary, without economic merit).
+As a result, the interquartile range of the profit indicator is wide (unreliable), and the asset intensity adjustments are ad hoc (arbitrary, without economic merit).

 These problems can be solved by using regression analysis, which produces more defensible statistical ranges of the profit indicator that are more resistant to audit scrutiny.